-Whether you want to break into the news industry, create compelling ads, edit best-selling novels, make documentary films or features, or own your own public relations firm, Pace will provide you with the real-world, practical skills you need to achieve a successful career as a communicator.
+Whether you want to break into the news industry, produce podcasts, become a magazine editor, or work as a digital copywriter, Pace will provide you with the real-world, practical skills you need to achieve a successful career in the journalism industry.

 Recent graduates have been employed at: